 International Muslim Food Stall Nasi Lemak

 Like many hawker legends, this joint attracts snaking queues, so be prepared to wait a while.
-For braving the queue, you’ll be rewarded with fragrant, lemak rice (not the starchy, sticky type; don’t worry), crispy fried chicken, egg, and spicy-sweet sambal.
-Treat yourself and top up your meal with a slab of otah – it’s the ultimate combo.
+For braving the queue, you’ll be rewarded with fragrant, lemak rice (not the starchy, sticky type), crispy fried chicken, egg and spicy-sweet sambal.
+Treat yourself and top up your meal with a slab of otah – it’s the ultimate comfort food combo.

-International Muslim Food Stall Nasi Lemak, Stall 2, Changi Village, 3 Changi Village Road, Singapore 500002
+International Muslim Food Stall Nasi Lemak, #01-57, Changi Village Hawker Centre, 2 Changi Village Road, Singapore 500002

 No need for introductions.
-This brand’s combo of aromatic rice, crispy chicken wings, crunchy ikan bilis, smoky otah and dollop of spicy chilli served on brown oil paper is the epitome of Singapore’s hawker culture.
-The nasi lemak here is always a hit!
-Feel free to add on classics sides including fried fish, luncheon meat and fish cake.
+This brand has been around since 1979, attracting endless crowds with its tasty treats.
+The classic combo of aromatic rice, crispy chicken wings, crunchy ikan bilis, smoky otah and dollop of spicy chilli is the epitome of Singapore’s hawker culture.
+No surprise why the nasi lemak here is always a hit!
+Feel free to upgrade your plate with sides such as fried fish, luncheon meat, battered prawns and grilled squid.

 Boon Lay Power Nasi Lemak